 In the survey data, there are various reasons why a question may not have been answered.
 On the postal data, a question which should have been answered may have been missed by respondents.
-On the online survey, to allow respondents to proceed past questions which they may not know the answer to or do not wish to answer, codes are used for the answers which allow them to say 'don't know' or 'prefer not to say'.
-There are also questions which may not be applicable because they were not asked for respondents in that mode, phase or group.
-Different missing values have been used to cover these reasons.
+On the online survey, to allow respondents to proceed past questions which they may not know the answer to or do not wish to answer, codes are used for the answers which allow them to say, 'don't know' or 'prefer not to say'.
+There are also questions which may not be applicable because they were not asked for respondents.